This chapter describes new FortiGate VM features added to FortiOS 5.4.

 VM License Check Time Extension (262494)

-VM license check time has been extended from 24 hours to 5 days.
+VM license check time has been extended to 30 days, with daily warning notifications and a counter.

 Integrate VMtools Into FortiGate-VM for VMware (248842)